0xw01f/Calendrier-de-l-avent-OSINT-2025/README_EN.md

 - Donut Browser: https://donut.surf/
 - Camoufox Engine: https://camoufox.com/
 - Note: Currently available on Linux & Mac, Windows version coming soon
-- ⚠️ Important: Donut/Camoufox do NOT mask your IP address - use with VPN or proxy
+- ⚠️ Important: Donut/Camoufox do NOT mask your IP address by default - use with VPN or proxy

 ---